AdaCore/spark2014/docs/ug/en/spark_mode.rst

 .. code-block:: gpr

   project My_Project is
-     package Builder is
+     package Compiler is
-        for Global_Configuration_Pragmas use "spark.adc";
+        for Local_Configuration_Pragmas use "spark.adc";
-     end Builder;
+     end Compiler;
   end My_Project;

 where ``spark.adc`` is a configuration file containing at least the following